-If you’ve passed The Bar, legal research is something you know well.
+If you’ve passed the Bar, legal research is something you know well.
 And while you likely are also familiar with fact-finding during discovery, many law firms don’t take full advantage of all the many others ways to gather and use investigative data.
 And much like the movies, it’s the investigative data that tells the best story in cases.
 In this article, we discuss:

 - 4 types of investigative data

-- Using a data tool to build better cases and handle more clients
+- Why a data tool can help you build better cases and handle more clients

-In some cases, finding the right person for your case is tough.
-Finding out where a person-of-interest is at the moment is hard enough.
-But sometimes you need a history of where they’ve been in between key dates, making the process even more difficult.
+In some cases, trying to locate someone for your case is tough.
+Finding out where a person-of-interest or witness is at the moment is hard enough, but sometimes, you need a history of where they’ve been in between key dates —making the process even more difficult.
 Luckily, investigative data may provide what you need.
-Following an Investigative data process can help you skip trace hard-to-find witnesses for a case;
+Following an Investigative data process can help you skip trace hard-to-find witnesses for situations like::

-- A probate case which involves finding an estranged son
+- An estate planning and probate case that involves finding an estranged son

 - A case that involves obscure witnesses who not directly connected to the client (e.g. Uber drivers)

 No lawyer likes surprises, at least not when it comes to a case.
-Many lawyers have detailed sessions with clients and try to research anything that possibly relates to the case.
-All of this in order to minimize the potential for an unknown bit of information coming out at an inopportune time.
+Many lawyers have detailed sessions with clients to try uncover anything that possibly relates to the case in order to minimize the potential for an unknown bit of information coming out at an inopportune time.
 Unfortunately, you might not get everything from the client, which is why you should conduct a data investigation for the most thorough due diligence possible.
 Here are two examples of when investigative data searches can help with due diligence:

 4. Digital Footprint

 Nearly everyone on the planet has a digital footprint.
 A social media search search can provide, in one seamless report, all active and inactive profiles along with recent posts for each.
-It’s one of the new categories of investigative data, and is one of the most powerful in many legal cases.
+It’s one of the new categories of investigative data, and is also one of the most powerful in many legal cases.
 There many ways to use social media data in your law firm, including:

-- Alibi Proof: Putting your location onto social media, for the world to see, is common for many.
-Social media data can help prove a client wasn’t where a crime was alleged or presenting evidence that an individual could have been there.se.
+- Alibi proof: Putting your location onto social media, for the world to see, is common for many.
+Social media data can help prove a client wasn’t where a crime was alleged or serve as evidence that an individual could have been there.se.

-- Character Information: Even more unreasonable than telling everyone where you are is conducting illegal activity on camera.
+- Character information: Even more unreasonable than telling everyone where you are is conducting illegal activity on camera.
 But this is something else happening frequently on common social platforms, and you can use this social activity to help establish character

-- Personal Injury Lawsuit: Let’s say someone is suing your client for an “on-the-job” injury, but their Instagram is full of “Stories” with roller coaster rides at an amusement park.
-Or, your client was injured bungee-jumping, and likewise has the video on social from the date in question.
+- Personal injury lawsuit: Let’s say someone is suing your client for an “on-the-job” injury, but their Instagram is full of “Stories” with roller coaster rides at an amusement park.
+Or, your client was injured bungee-jumping, and likewise has the video on social media from the date in question.
 When you’re looking for information about an injury, social media may be able to help.

-There are 3 broad ways law firms use in order to start digging up investigative data.
+There are 3 different ways law firms can start digging up investigative data.

 Most lawyers skip the digital footprint or do a minimal search.
 For the rest, they may hire it out, which brings us to the next point.

-Large organizations, law enforcement and legal experts are possibly the biggest clients for private investigators.
-PIs are a good way to find information, but they are an expensive option.
+Large corporations, law enforcement, and attorneys are possibly the biggest clients for private investigators.
+Hiring a PIs is a good option for finding investigative data, but it is an expensive option.
 There are times when hiring a PI to find and gather intel on certain issues makes sense, however most investigators use software data tools to gather their information — which you can also use on your own.

-Investigative software solutions are cost-effective and efficient tools helping law offices (and others) find nearly all of the information we’ve mentioned in our examples.
-With a tool, like Tracers, you simply choose your search, enter a name and in a matter of seconds see;
+Investigation software solutions are cost-effective and efficient tools helping law offices (and others) find nearly all of the information we’ve mentioned in our examples.
+With an investigative database tool like Tracers, you simply choose your search, enter a name, and in a matter of seconds you can get:

 - Background information including past arrests, as well as the option to and choose to receive up-to-the-minute alerts to see when one of your clients (or others) come across legal channels.

-Lawyers find witnesses, perform due diligence on clients/cases, find assets and (increasingly) scour social media.
-All in order to build better cases.
-Using a software tool allows for all of these searches to be completed in seconds.
-All of the information is right in front of you without scrolling through the wrong people or hiring a PI to find it.
+Lawyers find witnesses, perform due diligence on clients/cases, find assets and (increasingly) scour social media —all in order to build better cases.
+An investigative software tool allows you to complete any of these searches in seconds and provides all the information in easy-to-ready reports, so you can avoid scrolling through the countless profiles or hiring a PI to find it.

-- Saves Time: A tool streamlines how you build cases by saving time spent on manually searching the web for information regarding your client and the case.
+- Saves you time: Investigative research software streamlines how you build cases by cutting down the time spent on manually searching the web or public records for information regarding your client and the case.

-- Lower Cost: Software lowers the expense per case by quickly gathering needed information without the cost of labor or outsourced investigations to manually find information.
+- Lower cost: Investigative data tools lowers the expense per case by allowing you to quickly gather needed information without the cost of labor or outsourced investigations to manually find information.

 - No surprises: Using software for your data investigation reduces the number of unwanted surprises during the litigation process.

-- More clients: All of these benefits of using investigative data work together to allow firms to increase the number of clients and/or billable hours while increasing the likelihood of winning cases.
+- More clients: All of these benefits of using investigative data work together to allow firms to increase the number of clients and/or billable hours while also increasing the likelihood of winning cases.